-Electric Daisy Carnival (“EDC”) will take place May 19 to 21, 2023 at Las Vegas Motor Speedway.
-This electronic music festival will almost certainly be a slew of arrests and prosecutions.
+Electric Daisy Carnival (“EDC”) will take place May 17 to 19, 2024 at Las Vegas Motor Speedway.
+Here are five things to know:

 Below our Las Vegas Electric Daisy Carnival lawyers answer your faqs about what happens if you get into trouble at the EDC.